 (1) Mr. Cerepak is eligible for early retirement for grants awarded through 2020 and normal retirement for grants awarded 2021 onwards.
 Ms. Bors is eligible for normal retirement for grants awarded 2021 onwards, and Ms. Cabrera is eligible for early retirement for grants under the 2012 and 2021 LTIP.
-Accordingly, we have assumed that Mr. Cerepak would take early retirement for his grants awarded 2021 onwards, Ms. Bors would take normal retirement for her grants awarded 2021 onwards, and Ms. Cabrera would take early retirement for her grants awarded 2021 onwards, and Ms. Cabrera would take early retirement for her grants awarded 2021 onwards, and Ms. Cabrera would take early retirement for her grants awarded 2021 onwards, and Ms. Cabrera would take early retirement for her grants awarded 2021 onwards, and Ms. Cabrera would take early retirement for her grants awarded 2021 onwards, and Ms. Cabrera would take early retirement, rather than voluntary termination.
+Accordingly, we have assumed that Mr. Cerepak would take early retirement for his grants awarded through 2020 and normal retirement for his grants awarded 2021 onwards, Ms. Bors would take normal retirement for her grants awarded 2021 onwards, and Ms. Cabrera would take early retirement, rather than voluntary termination.

 (2) Dover anticipates allowing anyone eligible for normal retirement or early retirement under the 2012 and 2021 LTIP to take normal or early retirement in the event of involuntary termination.
-Accordingly, for Mr. Cerepak, this column reflects the applicable early retirement treatment of his performance shares, RSUs, and SSARs, for grants awarded through 2020 and normal retirement treatment for grants awarded 2021 onwards, for Ms. Bors, this column reflects the applicable normal retirement treatment of her performance shares, RSUs, and SSARs for grants awarded 2021 onwards, for Ms. Bors, this column reflects the applicable normal retirement treatment of her performance shares, RSUs, and SSARs for grants awarded 2021 onwards, and for Ms. Cabrera, this column reflects the applicable early retirement treatment of her performance shares,
+Accordingly, for Mr. Cerepak, this column reflects the applicable early retirement treatment of his performance shares, RSUs, and SSARs, for grants awarded through 2020 and normal retirement treatment for grants awarded 2021 onwards, for Ms. Bors, this column reflects the applicable normal retirement treatment of her performance shares, RSUs, and SSARs for grants awarded 2021 onwards, and for Ms. Cabrera, this column reflects the applicable early retirement treatment of her performance shares,